 - Lime juice and salt to taste

 - Mash together the onions, capsicum, lime juice and salt.

 - Mix in the tuna until it is well combined and add the coconut.

-- Serve with a roti.
+- Serve with roti bread.

 The visa policy of the Maldives is wonderfully straight-forward with every nationality being granted a 30-day stay.
 The two exceptions to this rule are for Indian nationals (who can stay for 90 days) and nationals of Brunei who are granted a 15-day stay.